xo/xo/examples/booktest/README.md

 # xo "booktest" examples

-This directory contains the `xo` "booktest" examples which  serve to demonstrate an "end-to-end" use of `xo` from schema to practical use of generated "models" in a Go application.
-These examples are also used by the `xo` developers to compare generated code for the various databases.
+This directory contains the `xo` "booktest" examples which serve to demonstrate an "end-to-end" use of `xo` from schema to practical use of "models" generated by `xo` in a Go application.
+These examples are also used by the `xo` developers to compare generated code for between databases and revisions.

-Each subdirectory contains a single, practically identical example for each supported database, demonstrating how to write and use a schema/custom query for each database, and the resulting, generated "models" for each.
-The example, toy schemas in use are meant to simply show a basic realtionship between "books" and "authors".
+Each subdirectory contains a single, practically identical example for each supported database, demonstrating how to write and use a schema/custom query for each, and the `xo` generated "models" for each.
+Each subdirectory contains `<database>/schema.sql`, representing a basic "authors" and "books" schema relationship, and in turn serving to demonstrate how how the various schema column types correspond to their generated Go equivalents in the `<database>/models/` directory.

-Please note that these examples are meant to only demonstrate hitting the ground running with `xo`, and are not meant to be an exhaustive demonstration of the feature support for each database.
+Please note that the "booktest" examples are meant only to demonstrate how to hit the ground running with `xo`, and are not meant to be an exhaustive demonstration of `xo`'s feature support for each database.

 ## Examples